 Raúl A. Ramos

 Raúl A. Ramos received his A.B. in History and Latin American Studies from Princeton University in 1989 and his Ph.D. in History from Yale University in 1999.
-Ramos was a Fellow at the William Clements Center and for Southwest Studies at Southern Methodist University from 2000-2001.
+He joined the History faculty at the University of Houston in 2002 from his position as assistant professor in History and Ethnic Studies at the University of Utah in Salt Lake City.
+Ramos was a Fellow at the William P. Clements Center for Southwest Studies at Southern Methodist University from 2000-2001.

 Dr. Ramos’s involves the intersection of a wide variety of historical sub-fields.
 At the University of Houston he teaches Chicano/a History to 1910, History of the American West, Texas to 1865 and Borderlands History.
 His courses concentrate on historical processes such as conquest, colonization, social formations, migrations and cultural change.

 He is generally interested in the historical development of identities such as ethnic, national, regional and class.
 His current project examines Mexican Independence parades and Fiestas Patrias in the American Southwest during the 1910 centennial.

 Beyond the Alamo: Forging Mexican Ethnicity in San Antonio, 1821-1861 (University of North Carolina Press, 2008).
 2009 T.R.
 Fehrenbach Award from the Texas Historical Commission.

 Co-editor, Recovering the Hispanic History of Texas (Houston: Arte Público Press, 2010).